wp-cli/handbook/repository-management.md

 1. Ensuring that all applicable labels have been set.
 2. Ensuring that the correct milestone has been set.
 3. Ensuring that the branch is deleted after the merge (if applicable).
+4. Adapting the title of the pull-request as needed.
+The ideal pull request title is one that we can copy and paste into release notes as is.

 ## Releases